farlee2121/DevEssentialsBlog/_drafts/2021-07-16-Swebok-transform-view.md

 # Software Engineering as Problem Translation

-Pinning down a concrete view of software design can be difficult.
-All the way from requirements to code are just different phases of one design.
-SWEBOK formalizes this idea in several different ways that may shed some light on the deeper understanding.

-## Transformation View

-SWEBOK states the goal of software engineering is to transform problems stated in natural language to problems stated in electrical current.
+The Software Engineering Body of Knowledge (SWEBOK) states the goal of software engineering is transforming problems stated in natural language to problems stated in electrical current.
+This view emphasizes the continuity of the design process and intermediate artifacts.

 > Abstractly speaking, problem solving using a computer can be considered as a process of problem transformation - in other words, the step-by-step transformation of a problem statement into a problem solution.
 To the discipline of software engineering, the ultimate objective of problem solving is to transform a problem expressed in natural language into electrons running around a circuit. - SWEBOK 13.1.5